ulberge/SketchANetClustering/README.md

 ## Method
 For each layer:
-	-Randomly select activations and their theoretical receptive field -Run K-Means++ at various K
+⋅⋅*Randomly select activations and their theoretical receptive field ⋅⋅*Run K-Means++ at various K
-    -Save cluster data, top 100 matches and their avg -Select clusters with semantic and visual coherence
+⋅⋅⋅*Save cluster data, top 100 matches and their avg ⋅⋅*Select clusters with semantic and visual coherence

 ## Sources
 J. Wang, Z. Zhang, C. Xie, V. Premachandran, and A. Yuille, “Unsupervised learning of object semantic parts from internal states of cnns by population encoding,” arXiv preprint arXiv:1511.06855, 2015.